lee-dohm/lush-ruby/README.md

 * Live syntax highlighting
 * Simple command and parameter completion
 * Sane and opinionated defaults
-* Extensibility
+* Extensibility via plugins
 * Written in Ruby for rapid development

 ## Rationale

 I used the [`fish` shell][fish] for a while and really liked a lot of the features.
 The major drawback to using `fish` is that it is not 100% POSIX or Bourne shell compatible.
 This means that there are scripts out there for things like `rbenv` or `rvm` that don't work out of the box.
 So I continued to lust after a better shell.
 I had the inkling to write my own, but I really didn't want to delve back into C/C++ to do it.

 Then I stumbled upon [a series of blog articles][shell-in-ruby] that showed how to write the very beginnings of a `bash`-like shell in Ruby.
-I've used that as my starting point and have a lot of ideas for how to make the best new shell for Unix systems available.
+I've used this series of articles as my starting point and inspiration because I realized that these days a Unix shell doesn't need to be written in C. I really think that a fully fleshed-out Unix shell written in Ruby can enable a whole new round of innovation in the shell interface.

 ## Acknowledgments